- Home »

 Unfortunately, pipe boots will not last as long as your roof will.
 The compounds they are made from have been updated by manufacturer's over the years, but ultimately they still wear more quickly than your shingles.
 Fortunately, this is one of the easiest leaks to fix, and the cracked part of your pipe boot is repaired with a rubber collar that will seal it against water, and should give you another 10-15 years.

-While pipe boot failure is still the most common cause of roof leaks, the second most common cause is going to be improperly driven nails.
-When your roof is installed, the shingles are nailed down into place - if this isn't done properly, the nails will eventually back up through the shingle and begin to come out of the roof.
+While pipe boot failure is still the most common cause of roof leaks, the second most common cause is going to be nail pops.
+When your roof is installed, the shingles are nailed down into place - over time and with changing weather conditions, your roofing materials expand and contract, which sometimes cause the nails to work their way back up and out of the roof.
 When this happens, the seal the head of the nail creates with the shingle is broken, and water will be caught by the nail head and can follow the nail down into your roof causing leaks.

 These leaks can show up anywhere in your home, because it's going to depend on the location of the improperly driven nail.
 This leak is another easy fix however, and a roofer will come out and remove the nail, properly drive a new one, and reseal the shingle if necessary.